Mayor of London: Background

 The Greater London Council, the elected government for Greater London, was abolished in 1986 by the Local Government Act 1985.
 Strategic functions were split off to various joint arrangements.
 Londoners voted in a referendum in 1998 to create a new governance structure for Greater London.
 The directly elected mayor of London was created by the Greater London Authority Act 1999 in 2000 as part of the reforms.

 Elections

-The mayor is elected by the first-past-the-post system for a fixed term of four years, with elections taking place in May.
-Prior to the Elections Act 2022, the supplementary vote method was used.
+The mayor is elected for a fixed term of four years, with elections taking place in May.

+Voting is conducted by the supplementary vote method, except in 2024 when the first-past-the-post system was substituted by the Elections Act 2022, which was passed by the Conservative government.
+In 2026, the Labour government restored the supplementary vote.

 There are no limits on the number of terms a mayor may serve.
 The mayor is elected by the largest single-member electorate in the United Kingdom.

 As with most elected posts in the United Kingdom, there is a deposit (in this case of £10,000), which is returnable on the candidate's winning of at least 5% of votes cast.

-Most recent election
+2024 election

-The most recent London mayoral election was held on 2 May 2024.
-The results of the election were announced on 4 May 2024.
-Sadiq Khan was re-elected as mayor and became the first to be elected for three terms, beating the Conservative Susan Hall.
+A London mayoral election was held on 2 May 2024, with results announced on 4 May.
+Sadiq Khan was re-elected as mayor beating the Conservative Susan Hall, becoming the first mayor elected for three terms.